 Do seniors pay higher car insurance rates than younger drivers?
 How old is too old to drive?
 Are senior citizens more dangerous on the road?
-Read on to find out.
+Find out how to get the lowest rates on a fixed income!

 As the population ages and more people live to age 80 and beyond, more and more senior citizen drivers will be on the road.
 The largest generation in US history prior to Millennials, “Baby Boomers” are getting older, and leading to a sharp increase in the proportion of drivers who are senior citizens.